QuarkChain/bench_kvdb/doc/paper.md

 ### Three Cache-Driven Phases of Read I/O Behavior

-Based on the two cache inflection points defined above, we partition the cache space into three phases and describe the expected read I/O behavior in each.
+Based on the two cache inflection points defined above, we partition the cache size into three phases and describe the expected read I/O behavior in each.

 - **Phase 1 — `Cache < Inflection Point 1`**
   Filter and Top-Index misses are frequent → many unnecessary SST checks → **higher expected read I/O cost**.